-- 42. The Chair will nominate a Member of the Authority to act as a Senior Independent Director (SID), with this appointment to be ratified by the Authority.
-The Authority will be responsible for appointing the SID.
+- 41. The Chair will nominate a Member of the Board to act as a Senior Independent Director (SID), with this appointment to be ratified by the Board.
+The Board will be responsible for appointing the SID.
 The SID shall be available for Members to raise concerns with, if those concerns have not been resolved through other channels (such as the Chair or Chief Executive) or where it would be inappropriate to use these established channels.
-In addition, the SID shall provide a sounding board for the Chair and serve as an intermediary for other Members as necessary. - 43.
+In addition, the SID shall provide a sounding board for the Chair and serve as an intermediary for other Members as necessary. - 42.
 In line with recommendations from the Department regarding Board governance, any concerns regarding the Chair should be raised with the SID.
 The SID should take responsibility for informing the Director General of Public Health at the Department about any concerns which they believe to have foundation.
-They should liaise with the Department throughout any investigation and follow-up actions. - 44.
-The Chair of the HTA's Staff Forum, who shall also hold the position of Freedom to Speak Up Champion, shall have a direct reporting line to the SID, through which any concerns from members of staff can be raised where it would be inappropriate to use established channels.
+They should liaise with the Department throughout any investigation and follow-up actions.